-A documentary made by three hipsters put a new word in the social media vernacular: “Catfish”.
-This phrase was coined by the husband of Angela, a trapped housewife/caregiver who had been pretending to be three separate people in order to strike up a creepy romance/friendship with New York City Hipster Photographer Nev Schulman.
-This woman played three online parts: Angela the mom, Megan the hot dancer/musician/horse farmer, and Abby, an artistic prodigy, age 8, who supposedly earned up to $7,000 for her painting and has her own gallery.
-As fate would have it, Nev’s brother Ariel just happened to be a documentary filmmaker so every aspect of the story of Nev falling for this strange family hook, line and sinker was caught on tape and became a smash hit on the indie film circuit.
+A documentary created by three hipsters introduced a new term to the social media lexicon: “Catfish.”
+The term was coined by the husband of Angela, a trapped housewife/caregiver who pretended to be three separate people to strike up a bizarre romance/friendship with New York City hipster photographer Nev Schulman.
+Angela played three online roles: Angela the mom, Megan the attractive dancer/musician/horse farmer, and Abby, an 8-year-old artistic prodigy who supposedly earned up to $7,000 for her paintings and had her own gallery.
+As fate would have it, Nev’s brother Ariel was a documentary filmmaker, so every aspect of Nev’s entanglement with this peculiar family was captured on film and became a smash hit on the indie film circuit.

-Sounds unbelievable?
-What is even more far fetched that now that Catfish was spun into a show on MTV, where the basic premise of the movie is played out over and over with other “Catfish” and their helpless prey who look to Nev and pal Max Joseph to play internet sleuth and help them confront their object of online affection in real life.
-Many have questioned how much is “real” about this hit reality show.
+What’s even more unbelievable is that ‘Catfish’ was spun into an MTV show, where the basic premise of the movie is played out repeatedly with other “Catfish” and their unsuspecting victims who turn to Nev and his friend Max Joseph for help in confronting their online love interests in real life.
+Many have questioned how much of this hit reality show is actually “real.”

-There are five main reasons to question if the viewers are actually the ones being Catfished by MTV’s “Catfish”.
+There are five main reasons to question if the viewers are the ones being catfished by MTV’s “Catfish.”

 5. Casting Backwards

-Fans were shocked to learn that on MTV’s “Catfish” it’s not the person being Catfished who initiates the encounter, it’s the Catfish!
+Fans were shocked to learn that on MTV’s “Catfish,” it’s not the person being catfished who initiates the encounter, but the catfish themselves!
 Every intro of every episode is misleading.
-It’s normal to expect some editing for dramatic effect, but when the whole setup is introduced backward, it makes you wonder.
+It’s normal to expect some editing for dramatic effect, but when the entire setup is introduced backward, it raises suspicions.
 Nev and Max are not supposed to be “in” on the casting, and it is claimed that they have to do the investigation as if the producers at MTV have not already solved the mystery.

 4. Everyone is Already on Board